-I noticed that a follow-up post on one of the readers favorite subjects, the encounters with Saudi religious police, was long overdue.
-“Muttawa” is actually the third most popular search word that lands people on Blue Abaya, so something about the Saudi religious police force must be very fascinating (or disturbing?) to people and they want to find out more.
+I noticed that a follow-up post on one of the most commented on subjects, the encounters with Saudi religious police, was long overdue.
+“Muttawa” is actually the third most popular search word that currently lands people on Blue Abaya, so something about the Saudi religious police force must be very fascinating (or disturbing?) to people and they want to find out more.

 Read volume 1 of muttawa encounters here.

-For many expats coming to the ‘Magic Kingdom’ the concept of a religious police force is just incomprehensible or downright insane.
+For many expats coming to the ‘Magic Kingdom’ the concept of a religious police force is just incomprehensible.
 Why do Saudi people need these ‘morality cops’ to tell them how to behave?
 Are they really THAT bad in Saudi Arabia?
-Are Saudis not supposedly the role models of Muslims to the rest of the world?
-Then why is Saudi Arabia the only country in the world that needs religious police chasing down people on the streets and enforcing moral codes on its citizens?
-One could say mind-boggling.
+Are Saudis not supposedly the role models of Muslims to the rest of the world, at least they are often portrayed as such in the media.
+Do they not teach good behaviour and Islam in Saudi school?
+Why is Saudi Arabia the only country in the world that needs religious police chasing down people on the streets and enforcing moral codes on its citizens?

 This volume of Muttawa Encounters lists with the top most disturbing or hilarious incidents I heard of.
 These are all very recent cases from around the capital Riyadh that happened to friends and family during 2011-2012.

 My mother visited us for few months here in Saudi and the few times we went to the mall (she hates malls) every single time would a squad of the morality cops chase her.
 I think we had bad luck but also during that time muttawa were on a roll.
 This was before the old Hai’a boss was sacked.